m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 NATs are popular on broadband access networks, small/home offices, and VPNs.

-There is clear savings in IPv4 address space since there can many many devices in a private network, but all of those devices “use up” only one public IP address.
+There is clear savings in IPv4 address space since there can many many devices in a private network, but all of those devices "use up" only one public IP address.

 The drawback to NATs is that they break the end-to-end model.
 If the NAT device fails, the mapping between the private IP/port and public IP/port would be lost, thereby breaking all active connections for which the NAT is on the path.